aduffy70/LabNotes/_posts/2017/2017-02-10-Upgrade-cordate-to-Ubuntu-1604.md

 # Strategy:

   * Keep the home partition intact (sda3) and just install the new operating system to the root partition (sda1).
-  * I'll need to backup custom files from the root drive: apache sites, crontab settings, usr/local/bin files, etc.
+  * Backup and restore custom files from the root drive: apache sites, crontab settings, usr/local/bin files, etc.
-  * I'm going to back up Martin's stuff on crozier but not reinstall it.
-He hasn't logged into the machine in the last year.
+  * Backup but don't restore Martin Schilling's files.
+He hasn't logged in or made changes in a year.
-  * I think I'm going to move the vpcsim user stuff back to my user.
-I set that up separately so Martin could manage it when he took over on the ISIT project but there is no need to keep it separate now.
+  * Transfer vpcsim user files back to my user.
+I moved it so others could maintain it but that never happened.

 # Process:

-  * I already have a nightly rsync of my home folder on cordate to crozier but it excludes the .ssh folder for security reasons.
-I ran that backup to include .ssh to make sure I have a copy if something goes wrong.
+  * I have a nightly backup of my cordate home folder on crozier but it excludes the .ssh folder for security reasons.
+I ran that backup to include .ssh so I have a copy if something goes wrong.
   * Backed up vpcsim and schimar user folders to crozier.
   * Backed up misc items to crozier:
-    * my personal crontab settings (there were no custom root crontab settings)
+    * my personal crontab settings (there were no root crontab settings)
-    * my backup script from /usr/local/bin (everything else there was installed by the system... mostly ruby gems for jekyll)
+    * my backup script from /usr/local/bin (everything else there was installed by the system)
-    * my enabled apache site files (got the _files_ from the sites-available folder, not the _symbolic links_ from the sites-enabled folder... that would have been bad)
+    * my enabled apache site files (got the files from the sites-available folder, not the symbolic links from the sites-enabled folder)
-    * files from /etc/... fstab, sshd_config, the output of 'ufw status', the outpu of 'fdisk -l'
+    * files from /etc (fstab and sshd_config) and the output of 'ufw status' and 'fdisk -l'
-  * Boot from ubuntu server install usb
+  * Boot from ubuntu server 16.04.1 install usb
-  * When it asked about partitions, chose the option to unmount disks, then told it which partition to use for /, home and swap.
+  * When it asked about partitions, chose the option to unmount disks, then told it which partitions to use for /, home and swap.
 Told it not to erase home or swap.
   * Told it to set up a LAMP server and OpenSSH server in addition to the default installation.
   * Ran updates and restarted
   * Enabled ufw, set default deny and opened ssh and http ports
   * Edited sshd_config with my changes
   * Checked that fstab matched what it was before
   * Restored my apache site files
-    * Have to add "Require all granted" to the /Directory section since this is now required for Apache 2.4
+    * Added "Require all granted" to the /Directory section since it is required for Apache 2.4.
+    * Somehow I had global settings to not require .php suffixes when requesting files, but I can't see how to do that again.
+It only affects a couple of my sites so I added .htaccess files with mod_rewrite rules to those sites.
-    * There is also a bug in mod_rewrite where if you are using rewrite rules in .htaccess, they fail if Option MultiViews is in the Directory section... delete it.
+    * There is a bug in mod_rewrite where if you are using rewrite rules in .htaccess, they fail if Option MultiViews is in the Directory section... deleted it.
-    * Have to add .conf to the end of the site files now too.
+    * Site files are now required to end in .conf.
+Renamed them all.
     * Enabled and tested my websites.
   * Restored my cordatebackup.sh script to /usr/local/bin and tested it
   * Reinstalled rawdog from ubuntu repos and tested